CClar/WriteRight/README.md

 Change sprite direction based on which side of screen it spawns on - done

-Add spawn delay, time inbetween each spawn
+Add spawn delay, time inbetween each spawn - done

 Add a button to return to menu after defeat or victory.